niks3089/tech-blog/content/posts/token-history-problem-statement.md

 # Problem Statement: Token Transfer History Indexer for Wallets

 ### Background
-Retrieving transaction history for a specific wallet on the Solana blockchain, especially for token transfers, currently requires multiple RPC calls.
+Retrieving transaction history for a specific wallet or multiple wallets on the Solana blockchain, especially for token transfers, currently requires multiple RPC calls and complicated filtering.
 This process is slow and inefficient, making it challenging to quickly access and filter token transfer data.
 There is a clear need for a streamlined and optimized method to retrieve token transfer history.

-Here's an example of how to fetch token transfer history specifically between two wallets
+Here's an example of how we fetch token transfer history specifically between two wallets today

 ```rust
 use solana_client::rpc_client::RpcClient;